HomerReid/meep_adjoint/docs/Examples/cross_router.rst

 .. include /Shorthand.rst

 ========================================================
-:py:mod:`meep.adjoint` examples: The holey waveguide
+:py:mod:`meep_adjoint` examples: The optical router
 ========================================================
 In this example we consider